The obsessive-compulsive personality

 The obsessive person needs to learn to ‘be’.
 They need to learn that they are OK as they are, that perfection is not required at all times and that other people are not always sitting in judgement.

-Much of the research that has been done into the treatment of obsessives has been with cognitive behaviour therapy (CBT) techniques.
-Whilst CBT can be very helpful in challenging distorted thought patterns, I believe it can also play into an obsessive person’s script of needing to do homework.
+Much of the research for the treatment of obsessive traits has been done with cognitive behavioural therapy (CBT) techniques.
+However, whilst CBT can be very helpful in challenging distorted thought patterns, I believe it can also play into an obsessive person’s script of needing to do homework.

 In sessions with obsessive clients, counsellors will try to accomplish two things.
-First is to help liberate the client’s free child – a sense that they can enjoy the present more often, that they don’t have to continually be worrying about the future.
+The first is to help liberate the client’s free child – a sense that they can enjoy the present more often, and that they don’t have to continually worry about the future.
 The second is to provide a space where the client can practice relating to another person on equal terms.

-In essence the obsessive client need to ‘do’ less and ‘be’ more.
+In essence, the obsessive client needs to ‘do’ less and ‘be’ more.

 If you'd like support with obsessive-compulsive traits, find a counsellor today.